-- Jumping fountains: You’ll need a quick shutter finger, but if you time it right, you can get a picture of a stream of water passing right over your head.
+- Jumping fountains: These are located outside the Imagination pavilion.
+You’ll need a quick shutter finger, but if you time it right, you can get a picture of a stream of water passing right over your head.

-- Inside the shark at the Seas: In the play area in the Seas pavilion, you will find a shark mouth that you can climb into and pose for a silly picture trying to claw your way out of its jaws.
+- Inside Bruce’s mouth at the Seas: In the play area in the Seas pavilion, you will find a shark mouth that you can climb into and pose for a silly picture trying to claw your way out of its jaws.